-7 Things to Know About the iPhone XS iOS 14.0.1 Update
+7 Things to Know About the iPhone XS iOS 14.1 Update

 The current list of iOS 14 problems includes abnormal battery drain, issues with iOS 14’s widgets, crashes, connectivity issues, UI lag, Wi-Fi problems, various problems with first and third-party apps, issues with Face ID, Exchange issues, and more.

 If you’re feeling nervous about an upgrade, you might want to hang back and wait for Apple’s next batch of bug fixes.
-A new version of iOS 14 should roll out later this week.

 We’ve also released tips to improve iOS 14 battery life and a guide to fixing bad iOS 14 performance.

-If you move your iPhone XS or iPhone XS Max to iOS 14.0.1, and you don’t like the software’s performance, you no longer have the ability to downgrade your phone’s software.
+If you move your iPhone XS or iPhone XS Max to iOS 14.1, and you don’t like the software’s performance, you can try downgrading your phone’s software.

-Apple stopped signing on iOS 14.0 which means you can’t drop your phone’s software back in an attempt to improve its performance.
-You can’t downgrade to iOS 13 either.
+Apple is currently signing on iOS 14.0.1 which means you can drop your phone’s software back in an attempt to improve its performance.
+You can’t downgrade to iOS 14.0 or iOS 13.

 If you’re unfamiliar with the downgrade process, take a look at our guide.